oltkkol/winquita/README.md

 # QUITA -- Quantitative Index Text Analyzer (QITA) 2014
-The original deprecated (see warrants below!) desktop version of QUITA software as previously hosted at https://code.google.com/archive/p/oltk (turned off by Google: https://code.google.com/archive/).
+The original (see warrants below) desktop version of QUITA software as previously hosted at https://code.google.com/archive/p/oltk (this site cannot be edited since 2016 as it the platform is turned off by Google, links are broken, see https://code.google.com/archive/).

 ## Language and compiler
 VB.NET

 ## Help File & List of used formulas:
-All used formulas, examples and manual calculations:
+All used formulas, examples, manual calculations and formula references:

 http://www.ram-verlag.eu/books-e-books/studies-in-quantitative-linguistics/